Data Submission to International Repositories

 Identifying what metadata needs to accompany data submissions, packaging data and metadata, and submitting large numbers of entries is complex and sometimes difficult for individual researchers.

-The Data Submission Service of EMBL-ABR (Australian Bioinformatics Resource) helps Australian life science researchers with the process of curating, formatting and managing research data for transfer to existing international data repositories from the European Bioinformatics Institute (EBI) and the National Center for Biotechnology Information (NCBI) — where it will be findable and publicly accessible for reuse.
+The QFAB Data Submission Service helps Queensland life science researchers with the process of curating, formatting and managing research data for transfer to existing international data repositories from the European Bioinformatics Institute (EBI) and the National Center for Biotechnology Information (NCBI) — where it will be findable and publicly accessible for reuse.

-EMBL-ABR’s Data Submission Service is open to all Australian life science and medical researchers.
+The QFAB Data Submission Service is open to all Queensland life science and medical researchers and includes:

 - management of ENA and SRA data submission accounts accessible by researchers